mayurnagrale/obsidian-git-sync/Asp.Net/Asp.net Concepts.md

 Allow us to perform various task before processing the request to controller or after the response Request Middleware -> performs task like (logging , validation authentication etc) Controller Action Execution ->
-Response Middleware -> it performs task life modifying the response, setting headers,
+Response Middleware -> it performs task like modifying the response, setting headers,

 - **Authentication and Authorization:** Middleware can check if a user is authenticated and authorized to access a specific route or resource.
 If not, it can redirect them to a login page or return an error.